evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ## Lights

+You can choose between two types of headlights for the Kia EV9 Long Range AWD.

+- **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-The Kia EV9 Long Range AWD comes equipped with advanced LED Matrix headlights.
-This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
-For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
+- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.